 3. Based on your pre-treatment tests, what’s the likelihood that you’ll need more than one cycle to retrieve enough eggs to have at least one embryo to transfer?

 4. Will your eggs be fertilized using conventional in-vitro fertilization, or intracytoplasmic sperm injection (ICSI)?
 The male partner’s fertility plays an important role in whether not ICSI makes sense, and ICSI is not without risks.
+See a longer article on the topic here.

 5. How long will your embryos develop in the lab?
 For 3, 5, or 6 days?